Arthrosamid®

 What is Arthrosamid®

 Arthrosamid is a novel non-surgical treatment for knee osteoarthritis.
-It is an injectable polyacrylamide gel, which when injected into the knee, over a period of a few weeks becomes absorbed into the lining of the knee where it remains and prevents inflammation.
+It is an injectable polyacrylamide hydrogel, which when injected into the knee, over a period of a few weeks becomes absorbed into the lining of the knee where it functions to reduce inflammation and pain.

-The gel, due to being plastic cannot be degraded or cleared by the body, and so it remains in the knee, providing ongoing benefit for several years.
+The Arthrosamid, being a polymer hydrogel cannot be degraded or cleared by the body, and so it remains in the knee, providing ongoing benefit for several years.

 Is it suitable for me?